gavinlyonsrepo/ST7735_TFT_PICO/README.md

 Here the user can pass the SPI Bus freq in kiloHertz, Currently set to 8 Mhz.
 Max SPI speed on the PICO is 62.5Mhz.
 There is a file with SPI test results for the FPS tests in extra/doc folder.
 The SPI interface(spi0 spi1 etc).
-If users wants software just call this method without any arguments.
+If users wants software SPI just call this method without any arguments.

 **USER OPTION 1 GPIO**

-The 5 GPIO pins used, the clodk and data lines must be the clock and data lines of spi interface chosen in option 0 if using hardware SPI.
+The 5 GPIO pins used, the clock and data lines must be the clock and data lines of spi interface chosen in option 0 if using hardware SPI.

 **USER OPTION 2 Screen size  + Offsets**